AKTed/csharp/exercises/concept/log-levels/.docs/introduction.md

 ## Strings

-A `string` in C# is an object that represents immutable text as a sequence of Unicode characters (letters, digits, punctuation, etc.).
+A `string` in C# is an object that represents text as a sequence of Unicode characters (letters, digits, punctuation, etc.).
 Double quotes are used to define a `string` instance:

 ```csharp
 string fruit = "Apple";